 The pressure, or more precisely the density, of the insulating gas compartment to be monitored is compared via the outer bellows volume (e) with the pre-defined density of the hermetically sealed inner bellows volume (f) of the reference chamber.
 If the density of the gas compartment changes, the bellows system actuates up to four independent microswitches (h) via a switching rod and a spring-loaded switching plate (g).
 Each microswitch can be calibrated at the factory for either rising or falling pressure, i.e. if the density falls below the pre-defined switching point settings, the microswitch contacts close or open stepwise.
 The switching point accuracy is tested at the factory at -25°C, +20°C and 50°C.

 Supporting measures for demanding outdoor applications

-If the local, environmental effects hamper a direct temperature coupling of pressure compartment (a) and reference gas chamber (c), e.g. outdoor installation with diurnal solar radiation or rapidly changing or extreme weather conditions, specifically designed thermal covers maintain the necessary equality between pressure compartment and reference gas chamber.
+If the insulating gas compartment pressure (a,e) drops due to leakage, the hermetically sealed inner bellows volume pressure (f) gains impact towards the dropping compartment pressure.
+Switch rod with switch plate (g) move down.
+If local environmental effects influence direct temperature coupling of the pressure chamber (a) and the reference gas system (c), e.g. in outdoor installations with strong solar radiation or rapidly changing or extreme weather conditions, specially designed thermal covers support the temperature balance between the pressure chamber and the reference gas system.

 - Filling pressure (density) of insulating gas compartment: 6.1 bar abs. @ 20°C, pure SF6